yemicoder/calculator/README.md

-# This is a simple clone of the ios calculaor app
+# This is a simple clone of the ios calculator app